eric-thomson/eric-thomson.github.io/README.md

-# Portfolio
+# Project Portfolio

-## Responsive Web Design Certification.

 This is a repository showcasing my skillset in various aspects of web development.
 While I already have a professional background in web development, I want to stay sharp and improve my skill set.

-Below, I have listed projects (prompts and requirements provided by FreeCodeCamp) to practice the skill learned while earning certifications.
+Below, I have listed projects (prompts and requirements provided by FreeCodeCamp) to practice the skills learned while earning certifications.

 ## JavaScript Algorithms and Data Structures Certification Projects